3ackdoor/sellsuki-bookstore-api-code-challenge/README.md

 ## Know Bug

 ```
-- can't get a string value of single quoate eg. *Harry Potter and the Philosopher's Stone*
+- can't get a string value of single quoate (')
+eg. Harry Potter and the Philosopher's Stone
 ```